msftcangoblowm/wreck/README.rst

    :header: file, description
    :widths: auto

-   "\*.in", "raw requirement or contraints file" "\*.shared.in", "constraints file could be shared by more than one venv" "\*.lock", "locked requirement file"
+   "\*.in", "raw requirement or constraints file" "\*.shared.in", "constraints file could be shared by more than one venv" "\*.lock", "locked requirement file"
    "\*.unlock", "unlocked requirement file"